LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 result value dependent on the action in question.

-The block of code given to a ``do`` remains attached to the surrounding method context such that one could return or yield or access and create local variables.
+The block of code given to a ``do`` remains attached to the surrounding method context, such that one could ``return`` or ``yield`` or access and create local variables.

 Sum
 ---

-A ``sum`` clause is useful when adding all of the resulting query expression elements together.
-A sum clause consists of the word "sum" followed by a single expression.
+A :dfn:`sum` clause is useful when adding all of the resulting query expression elements together.
+A sum clause consists of the word ``sum`` followed by a single expression.
 The result of the expression will be the value used in the summation.
-The sum is performed using the "+" operator, so each element in the sequence must support the addition operator for the sum to succeed.
-The result of a query expression using sum will be a single value.
+The summation is performed using the ``+`` operator, so each element in the sequence must support the addition operator for the sum to succeed.
+The result of a query expression using a sum clause will be a single value.

 The following example uses a sum clause to add together each element from the initial sequence::